jdotcole233/helixchallenge/README.md

 ```
 tokens can be found [here](#find-tokens-here) under [Create and seed database](#create-and-seed-database) section

-Example you can also make a curl request to the server using
+Examples: You can also make a curl request to the server using

 - GET request (example)
 ```